 Many growing companies and start-ups are realizing that the very best developers may not be located within commuting distance of their offices.
 Even if they are, their rates may be ridiculously disproportionate to their skill levels.
 A local hire in no way guarantees a wise investment.

-A key problem with hiring overseas team members is that most employers go about the process of selecting and hiring them entirely wrong.
+A key problem with hiring overseas team members is that most employers go about the process of selecting and hiring these remote workers entirely wrong.
 When most employers turn their sights to hiring overseas, they make the penny-wise-and-pound-foolish decision to exploit the differential in labor costs to its fullest and hire the cheapest labor they can find.
-Some even fool themselves into thinking they’ve avoided this trap by hiring a not-quite-as-cheap developer, but they still rarely find in the long run that their time or money was well spent.
+Some even fool themselves into thinking they’ve avoided this trap by hiring a not-quite-as-cheap software developer, but they still rarely find in the long run that their time or money was well spent.

 Employ the best, not the cheapest, and you’ll be the beneficiary of remote team members who are nothing short of stellar.

 MYTH #2: Offshore software developers aren’t as good as domestic software developers.

 REALITY: As a generalization, simply not true.

 Ever worked with anyone from the U.S. who was fired for underperforming?
 I would venture to say that we all have.
 There are great and terrible developers in Atlanta, Chicago, and New York, just as there are in Argentina, Portugal, and Hungary.
 Quality is not a deterministic function based on geographic location.